 The fourth aspect focuses on integration and interoperation and will address the obstacles to easily integrating robotic assembly systems within manufacturing facilities.
 Models of the underlying information required to automate the composition and integration of complex robotic assembly systems, along with a suite of tools to foster interoperability will address the existing incompatibility between robots and the next generation of perception, mobility, and manipulation technologies needed to achieve automated assembly.

-Complementing the above efforts is a one that tackles the technically challenging procedures that hinder adoption of robotic systems by small and medium enterprises.
+Complementing the above efforts is one that tackles the technically challenging procedures that hinder adoption of robotic systems by small and medium enterprises.
 Specifically, the calibrations of robot arms, sensors, and end-of-arm tooling are essential procedures when installing new systems and must be executed periodically thereafter to maintain correct performance.
 A tool suite that automates the creation of the complex models and parameters necessary to achieve correct robotic system performance will enable easier installation and greater robustness during the life of the robotic system.

 Some recent accomplishments for the Agility Performance of Robotic Systems: